xiii/puppet-consul-template/README.md

 ## Running the demo

 You need vagrant & virtualbox for this demo.
-Also you need librarian-puppet gem and do a librarian-puppet install.Tested in OSX Yosemite with vagrant 1.7.2 and virtualbox 4.3.24.
+Also you need to run bundle install to fetch the required gems and then do a librarian-puppet install.Tested in OSX Yosemite with vagrant 1.7.2 and virtualbox 4.3.24.

 Just run vagrant up and then access using private IPs.